DCI/scaladci/README.md

   def decreaseBalance(amount: Int) { balance -= amount }
 }
 ```
-This is what we in DCI sometimes call a "dumb" data class.
-It only "knows" about its own data and how to manipulate that.
+This is a primitive data class only knowing about its own data and how to manipulate that.
-The concept of a transfer between two accounts is outside its responsibilities and we delegate this to a Context - the MoneyTransfer context class.
-In this way we can keep the Account class very slim and avoid that it gradually takes on more and more responsibilities for each use case it participates in.
+The concept of a transfer between two accounts we can leave outside its responsibilities and instead
+delegate to a "Context" - the MoneyTransfer Context class.
+In this way we can keep the Account class
+very slim and avoid that it gradually takes on more and more responsibilities for each use case

-From a users point of view we might think of a money transfer as

-- "Move money from one account to another"

-and after some more thought specify it further:
+it participates in.

-- "Withdraw amount from a source account and deposit the amount in a destination account"
+Our Mental Model of a money transfer could be "Withdraw amount from a source account and deposit the

-That could be our "Mental Model" of a money transfer.
-Interacting "concepts" like our "Source" and "Destination" accounts of our mental model we call "Roles" in DCI and we can define them and what they do to accomplish the money transfer in a DCI Context:
+amount in a destination account".
+Interacting concepts like our "Source"
+and "Destination" accounts we call "Roles" in DCI.
+And we can define how they can interact in our
+Context to accomplish a money transfer:
 ```Scala
 @context
 class MoneyTransfer(Source: Account, Destination: Account, amount: Int) {